Physica Curiosa

-Physica Curiosa written by scholar, Jesuit priest and scientist Gaspar Schott is a seventeenth century encyclopedia, published first in 1662, is divided into twelve books and has been richly illustrated with prints of copper engravings.
+Physica Curiosa written by the German scholar, Jesuit priest and scientist Gaspar Schott is a seventeenth century encyclopedia, published first in 1662, is divided into twelve books and has been richly illustrated with prints of copper engravings.
 It is the first part of a two-volume work, the other being Technica Curiosa, published in 1664.

+Schott primarily used works by well-known scholars and naturalists as his sources, including Ulisse Aldrovandi, Conrad Gesner, John Jonston, Conrad Lycosthenes, and Ambroise Paré.
+There is an emphasis on the illustrations of monsters and so-called "freaks" (deformed people).
+The first volume covers the miracles attributed to both angels and demons.
+The 11th volume is devoted entirely to the study of meteorites.

 Publication

 Schott compiled his volumes from previously published and widely known works of authors, scholars and naturalists such as Conrad Gesner, Ulisse Aldrovandi, Joannes Jonstonus, Ambroise Paré, Conrad Lycosthenes and many others, including many of the immensely popular illustrations of monsters and physical deformities.
 Schott summarized: ...what was either left out in the Magia and other works, was published later by learned men, or has only recently reached me.
 For his own research he extensively relied on the libraries and Jesuit universities of Europe.
-Like most natural history publications during the early stages of the Scientific revolution, the work is a curious conjunction between the beliefs and superstition of the time and pioneering scientific texts.
+Like most natural history publications during the early stages of the Scientific Revolution, the work is a curious conjunction between the beliefs and superstition of the time and pioneering scientific texts.
 The frontispiece was designed by Jacob von Sandrart.
 Between 500 and 1000 copies were printed in several editions by J. A. Endter & Son from Nürnberg.

 The Physica Curiosa represents a small, but critical step towards the adoption of scientific reasoning as the preferred method of scholarly work.